ClementPerroud/Gym-Trading-Env/docs/source/vectorize_env.rst

 Gym vector
 -----------

-You still want your agent to perform better ?
+**You still want your agent to perform better ?**

 Then, I suggest to use Vectorized Environment to parallelize several environments.
-It garanties having multiple simultaneous sources of data during the training.
+It garantees having multiple simultaneous sources of data during the training.

 .. code-block:: python